Kids thrive in well-defined boundaries.

 This training lesson made for a really fun experience for my kids.
 Now months later, when they go into the pantry, I can giggle and say “out of bounds” and they say something like, “Oh yeah Mom!” and giggle as they run out.

-My normal response without this training would more nagging/yelling as I tell my kids to get out of an potentially dangerous or messy area.
+My normal response without this training would be more nagging/yelling as I tell my kids to get out of an potentially dangerous or messy area.
 This training has kept the reminder a light-hearted and positive interaction with my kids.
-For their personalities, this is key to make it a successful parenting technique.
-If you are looking for an awesome resource on finding methods to reach your kids unique personality best, I would recommend this book.
+For my two oldest’s personalities, this fun approach is key to make it a successful parenting technique.
+There are other ways that could reach your child in the way that THEY need- and I have a great book recommendation to figure that out— The Child Whisperer.
+It’s an awesome resource on finding methods to reach your kids unique personality best!
 I love this quote from the author:

 This lesson engages the playful side of my young kids, and so it’s been really effective for us.
 I love that this lesson addresses many important and helpful aspects:

 - Safe playing boundaries

 - Boundaries in our own home to eliminate some stress on mom’s part

 - Manners for when kids are a guest in someone’s home.

 Another favorite parenting resource I am pulling from, and would recommend is Amy McCready’s positive parenting solutions program.
 We love her program, and she also recommends holding weekly family meetings.
 This training works well for family meeting material and to train our kids to know what’s expected of them!